Maburidi/maburidi.github.io/index.md

-<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability" has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10782037"> [Online version] </a>  </li>
+<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability" has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10782037"> [Online version] </a> Co-authored with Rnold Nap and <a href="https://faculty.ucmerced.edu/rmarcia/"> Prof. Roummel Marcia </a> </li>

-<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Optimal Transport-Based Network Alignment: Graph Classification of Small Molecule Structure-Activity Relationships in Biology," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10782458"> [Online version] </a>  </li>
+<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Optimal Transport-Based Network Alignment: Graph Classification of Small Molecule Structure-Activity Relationships in Biology," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10782458"> [Online version] </a> Co-authored with <a href="https://faculty.ucmerced.edu/rmarcia/"> Prof. Roummel Marcia </a> </li>

-<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Wasserstein-Based Similarity Constrained Matrix Factorization for Drug-Drug Interaction Prediction," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10768226"> [Online version] </a>  </li>
+<li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Wasserstein-Based Similarity Constrained Matrix Factorization for Drug-Drug Interaction Prediction," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10768226"> [Online version] </a> Co-authored Sarah Malone  and <a href="https://faculty.ucmerced.edu/rmarcia/"> Prof. Roummel Marcia </a>  </li>

 <li> <span style="color: darkgreen;">November 18, 2024:  </span> I am thrilled to share that I have successfully defended my Ph.D. dissertation, titled "Optimization for Robust and Interpretable Learning on Graphs and Images.
-Many thanks to Prof. Arnold Kim (Applied Mathematics) and Prof. Shawn Newsam (EECS) for serving on my committee and for their invaluable support throughout this journey. <a href="https://liotechsolutions.com/"> [Online version] </a>  </li>
+Many thanks to my advisor <a href="https://faculty.ucmerced.edu/rmarcia/"> Prof. Roummel Marcia </a>, <a href="https://faculty.ucmerced.edu/adkim/"> Prof. Arnold Kim </a> (Applied Mathematics) and <a href="https://faculty.ucmerced.edu/snewsam/"> Prof. Shawn Newsam </a> (EECS) for serving on my committee and for their invaluable support throughout this journey. </li>

 <li> <span style="color: darkgreen;">November 01, 2024:  </span> I am proud to announce the founding of LioTech Solutions in Merced, California.
 LioTech Solutions is dedicated to providing innovative software solutions, with a focus on developing cutting-edge technologies that empower businesses and drive growth <a href="https://liotechsolutions.com/"> [Online version] </a>  </li>

-<li> <span style="color: darkgreen;">October 05, 2024:  </span>   Excited to share that our new journal paper, "Optimal Transport-Based Graph Kernels for Drug Property Prediction," has been published in the IEEE Open Journal of Engineering in Medicine and Biology! <a href="https://ieeexplore.ieee.org/document/10716457/keywords#keywords"> [Online version] </a>  </li>
+<li> <span style="color: darkgreen;">October 05, 2024:  </span>   Excited to share that our new journal paper, "Optimal Transport-Based Graph Kernels for Drug Property Prediction," has been published in the IEEE Open Journal of Engineering in Medicine and Biology! <a href="https://ieeexplore.ieee.org/document/10716457/keywords#keywords"> [Online version] </a>  Co-authored with <a href="https://faculty.ucmerced.edu/rmarcia/"> Prof. Roummel Marcia </a> </li>

 <li> <span style="color: darkgreen;">July 15, 2024:  </span>  Thrilled to announce that I've been awarded the UC Merced Valley Institute for Sustainability, Technology, and Agriculture GSR Fellowship <a href="https://drive.google.com/file/d/18FpeTxCuvJ_4Ojk3TAkpwWgXnI-rYe6L/view?usp=sharing"> [Letter] </a>  </li>